erolrecep/image_processing_workshop/README.md

 ## Future Steps
-It would be great to have OCR to read the content of the document and extract to a txt or docx file for further process.
+It would be great to have Optical Character Recognition (OCR) to read the content of the document and extract to a txt or docx file for further process.